First Walkers

 Keeping Tiny Toes Cool and Dry

 Remember, sweaty feet in babies are often nothing to worry about.
 Their developing bodies are learning to regulate temperature, and active play naturally produces moisture.
-However, excessive sweating can indicate an underlying condition like hyperhidrosis.
+But excessive sweating can indicate an underlying condition like hyperhidrosis.

 By understanding the difference and knowing when to seek professional help, you can ensure your little explorer keeps cool, comfortable, and confident on their adventures.